2 months, 4 weeks ago #29030

 “Do you think it is likely there is a genuine piece of Mary’s veil or the crib of Jesus?”
 No, because they would have disappeared into the oblivion of history long before people thought to preserve them for devotional purposes.
 In the early years of Christianity, it was the passion and death of Jesus and the relics of the martyrs which were the driving force.
 Tidbits such as a crib which even Jesus himself had left behind as he matured would not be considered until medieval times, 500 to 1500 years after the fact.
 So no, not at all likely.

 That’s what I thought.
 Why might they be included with the other relics?
 Does it suggest they aren’t genuine either?
-I hope not, but it seems odd.3 weeks, 4 days ago #29046
+I hope not, but it seems odd.2 months, 3 weeks ago #29046

 There are many authentic relics.
 Some are ancient.
 Nobody (outside of total non-believers) is disputing the Shroud of Turin or the relics of the True Cross.
 On the other hand, during medieval times, when faith was strong but education was limited to an elite few, there was a lively trade in bogus relics.
 The two we are considering here are probably of this latter variety.